jake-knerr/jakes-dictionary/README.md

 An example of mocking is putting a stub in for a data model.

+#### Model Context Protocol (MCP)

+an open standard, open-source framework introduced by Anthropic in 2024 to standardize the way artificial intelligence systems integrate and share data with external systems.
+MCP provides a universal interface for reading files, executing functions, and handling contextual prompts.

 #### Model – View – Controller (MVC)

 a design pattern for building applications that organizes components into the model (data), the user interface (view), and a controller that handles user interaction.